 Hal's on Old Ivy

 Hal's on Old Ivy sits in Buckhead's quieter residential corridor at 30 Old Ivy Road, operating in a part of Atlanta where the dining room tends to do the talking.
-The address places it within a peer set of serious Atlanta independents, at a remove from the tourist circuits that shape Midtown and Ponce.
+The address places it within a comparable set of serious Atlanta independents, at a remove from the tourist circuits that shape Midtown and Ponce.
 For visitors oriented toward sourcing-conscious cooking and neighbourhood-scale intimacy, it warrants advance attention.

 Old Ivy Road and the Buckhead Independent